Last Updated on March 23, 2021 by Sophie

 Calathea Roseopicta Care Tips & Guide

-In comparison with many philodendrons, Calatheas are particularly susceptible to humidity levels and their natural habitat of the rainforest means that they enjoy very high humidity levels.
+If your plant suffers from crispy and browning leaf tips, be sure to check out our guide on crispy brown leaf Calathea tips for a full diagnosis as to what the cause may be.
+You should also note that, in comparison with many philodendrons, Calatheas are particularly susceptible to humidity levels and their natural habitat of the rainforest means that they enjoy very high humidity levels.
 I personally have mine in the kitchen, where it thrives.
 I also mist the plant on a daily basis.

 Calatheas also dislike cold temperatures and so 16 degrees Celsius is really the minimum that this tropical plant will tolerate.
 The Roseopicta likes being moist at all times, but won’t tolerate wet feet well as this leads to root rot.
 As such, be sure to use a well draining soil mix and only water the plant when the top inch or so of the soil is dry.